usegalaxy-eu/website/_posts/2021-04-28-sars-cov-2-monitoring.md

 ---
 site: freiburg
 tags: [data, COVID-19]
-title: SARS-CoV-2 monitoring of raw open data for disease surveillance
+title: Monitoring of raw open data for SARS-CoV-2 genome surveillance
 supporters:
 - denbi
 - elixir
 ---

-Recently, we started a large-scale project on the European Galaxy server for automatically collecting, processing and publishing COG-UK and other SARS-CoV-2 sequencing data.
-We aim to make all these steps fully open and accessible, so you too can contribute data, wait for it to be processed, and visualize the results.
+Recently, we started a large-scale project on the European Galaxy server for automatically collecting, and analyzing raw sequencing data published by COG-UK and, potentially, other large-scale SARS-CoV-2 sequencing projects.
+As a unique feature, we aim to make all analysis steps leading from sequenced reads to lists of genomic variants and consensus sequences fully open and accessible.

 ## Automated variant calling workflows

 Every three hours, newly published COG-UK samples are processed to produce:

-* a public Galaxy history, which provides full data provenance
+* public Galaxy histories, which provide full data provenance
 * variants in VCF format
 * alignment files in BAM format
 * consensus sequences in FASTA format